-Since then, EIFL has worked with a variety of local stakeholders to raise awareness, support OA policy work and provide practical training to promote, support and establish OA journals and OA repositories at institutions of higher learning.
+Since then, EIFL has worked with a variety of local stakeholders to raise awareness, support OA policy work and provide practical training to promote and establish OA journals and OA repositories at institutions of higher learning.

-The Open access in Kenya, Tanzania and Uganda project was implemented together with the EIFL partner consortia: Kenya Library & Information Services Consortium (KLISC), Consortium for Tanzania Universities and Research Libraries (COTUL) and Consortium of Uganda University Libraries (CUUL).
+In both projects, EIFL’s main partners have been our partner library consortia, the Kenya Library & Information Services Consortium (KLISC), the Consortium for Tanzania Universities and Research Libraries (COTUL) and the Consortium of Uganda University Libraries (CUUL).